reckonMe/reckonMe/README.md

 		- The now deprecated `GKSession` has been dropped in favor of a connectionless Bluetooth Low Energy approach using CoreBluetooth's `CBCentralManager` and `CBPeripheralManager`.
 Instead of establishing a connection, each device is simultaneously broadcasting its position and scanning for other devices.
 The position is encoded in a Base64 string used as the device's name.

 		- Since the signal strength is now accessible, it is used as a proxy for proximity and the sound-based approach has been dropped.
-	- Furthermore, the recording of sessions has been dropped
+	- Furthermore, the recording of sessions has been dropped.

 - The [master branch](https://github.com/reckonMe/reckonMe/tree/master) is also a descendant of version 1.2.
 It also uses Bluetooth Low Energy for proximity detection, but instead of individual exchanges, it constantly pushes the collected data to a common CouchDB backend for further processing.